 the Erik Jonsson School of Engineering and Computer Science

 Networks have become increasingly complex with the integration of machine learning, he said.
-For example, electricity grids must interface with a growing number and type of data and algorithms for integrating renewable, fluctuating power sources.
+For example, electricity grids must interface with a growing number and type of data and algorithms to be capable of integrating renewable, fluctuating power sources.

-Summers leads the Control, Optimization, and Networks Lab, where he and students conduct research on autonomous systems, including Super COMO, an autonomous, artificial intelligence vehicle.
-The project, funded in part by a $350,000 grant he received in 2017 from the Army Research Office Young Investigator Program, is part of his research on connecting sensors and actuators into networks.
+Summers leads the Control, Optimization, and Networks Lab, where he and students conduct research on autonomous systems, including Super COMO, an autonomous artificial intelligence vehicle.
+The project, funded in part by a $350,000 grant he received in 2017 from the U.S. Army Research Office‘s Young Investigator Program, is part of his research on connecting sensors and actuators into networks.

-After earning a PhD in aerospace engineering at UT Austin in 2010, Summers served as a postdoctoral fellow at the ETH Zurich, a research university in Switzerland, before joining UT Dallas in 2015.
+After earning a PhD in aerospace engineering at The University of Texas at Austin in 2010, Summers served as a postdoctoral fellow at the ETH Zürich, a research university in Switzerland, before joining UT Dallas in 2015.